Astera-org/easylog/README.md

 # EasyLog

 A Simple & Easy Logging package for Go(golang).
-EasyLog is highly stable and thread-safety because it uses built-in [log](https://godoc.org/log) package in Go.
+EasyLog is highly stable and thread-safe because it uses built-in [log](https://godoc.org/log) package in Go.

 ## Installation